Rigidity of 3-colorings of the discrete torus: Preliminaries and Overview

 (where we identify the coordinate system of the torus with $\{0,\ldots,n-1\}^d$).
 Observe that $\pi$ extends naturally to a bijection between periodic proper $3$-colorings (of $\ZZ$) and proper $3$-colorings of $\TT$, as well as to a bijection between periodic HHFs (on $\ZZ$) and HHFs on $\TT$.
 With a slight abuse of notation we also denote these extensions by $\pi$.

 \heading{Relations between HHFs and $3$-colorings} It is not difficult to see that the mapping $\mt$, which takes an HHF $h$ to the function defined by

 maps every HHF to a proper $3$-coloring.
 As mentioned in the introduction, it is a known fact that $\mt$ defines a bijection between $\hm(\ZZ)$ and $\col(\ZZ)$, that is between the set of HHFs on $\ZZ$ normalized at $\zero$ and the set of proper $3$-colorings of $\ZZ$ normalized at $\zero$.
+As we could not locate a reference for this fact, we provide a short proof now.